MicrosoftDocs/win32/desktop-src/WmiSdk/--systemsecurity-getsd.md

 ---
-Description: 'Gets the security descriptor for the namespace to which the user is connected.
+Description: Gets the security descriptor for the namespace to which the user is connected.
 This method returns a security descriptor in binary byte array format.
-If you are writing a script, use the GetSecurityDescriptor method.'
+If you are writing a script, use the GetSecurityDescriptor method.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'aeac1e7b-fcb8-4880-afd1-4950da37602b'
+ms.assetid: aeac1e7b-fcb8-4880-afd1-4950da37602b
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'GetSD method of the \_\_SystemSecurity class'
+title: GetSD method of the \_\_SystemSecurity class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # GetSD method of the \_\_SystemSecurity class